 - Studies on key planning issues will be prepared and work on the sustainability appraisal will start.
 All evidence required to support a local plan examination will be published in a Core Document Library, which will be added to as necessary throughout the process of plan preparation. - The Council will consult relevant organisations and the local community about issues as appropriate.
-For more information, please see section above titled 'How will we Consult on Planning Policy Documents?'. - A sustainability appraisal scoping report (which sets a framework for assessing how sustainable a plan is) will also be published for consultation at this time for a period of five weeks and the Council will consult those organisations identified in The Environmental Assessment of Plans and Programmes Regulations 2004 as noted in Appendix 1. - A draft local plan will be produced if appropriate, plus an interim sustainability appraisal report.
+For more information, please see section above titled 'How will we Consult on Planning Policy Documents?'. - A sustainability appraisal scoping report (or any subsequent or predecessor document fulfilling the same function) will also be published for consultation at this time for a period of five weeks and the Council will consult those organisations identified in The Environmental Assessment of Plans and Programmes Regulations 2004 as noted in Appendix 1. - A draft local plan will be produced if appropriate, plus an interim sustainability appraisal report (or any subsequent or predecessor document fulfilling the same function).
 If so, the Council will consult for a minimum period of six weeks.
-This would be the key stage at which the community, businesses and other bodies with an interest in the planning process can influence the content of the local plan. - The main consultation documents will be available to view on the Council's website.
-Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House. - Supporting documentation will be available to view on the Council's website.
-Paper copies will be available to view at the County Library, the Town Hall and the Council's offices at Grafton House.
+This would be the key stage at which the community, businesses and other bodies with an interest in the planning process can influence the content of the local plan.

-- The consultation will be advertised through a public notice, the Council's website, and social media as appropriate. - The Council will encourage people to submit comments online using the Council's online consultation tool.
-Forms for comments will be available online and paper copies, at the County Library, the Town Hall and Grafton House.
-Other handwritten responses will also be accepted. - The Council will organise at least one public exhibition for a draft local plan consultation. - Where a local plan identifies a development proposal relating to a specific area of land, the Council will post notices in prominent locations within the area. - Engagement with all councillors will be undertaken.
-This may be through area committees e.g. where there is a geographical focus to plan proposals and timetables allow, or direct communication with councillors. - The Council will then consider any comments received and publish its responses to the comments made.
-However, the Council will not publish comments that contravene its compliance with the Equality Duty.3 The Council will then begin to decide upon its preferred options.
+- The main consultation documents will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the County Council's Offices and Ipswich Borough Council's offices. - Supporting documentation will be available to view on the Council's website.
+Paper copies will be available to view at the County Library, the County Council's Offices and Ipswich Borough Council's offices. - The consultation will be advertised through a public notice, the Council's website, and social media as appropriate. - The Council will encourage people to submit comments online using the Council's online consultation tool.
+Paper comment forms will be available at the County Library, the County Council's Offices and Ipswich Borough Council's Offices.
+Other handwritten responses will also be accepted. - The Council will organise at least one public exhibition for a draft local plan consultation. - Where a local plan identifies a development proposal relating to a specific area of land, the Council will post notices in prominent locations within the area.

+Engagement with all councillors will be undertaken.

+The Council will then consider any comments received and publish its responses to the comments made.
+However, the Council will not publish comments that contravene its compliance with the Equality Duty.
+The Council will then begin to decide upon its preferred options.